JoseMarioDev/imgrek/readme.md

 ### Ep.
 2

 - creating lambda fun to interact with the api gateway
+  - using Pillow library for creating thumbnail imgs
 - setting up dynamodb table to interact with the Lambda api Fn
 - creating s3 bucket for thumbnails to be stored after being sent to rekognition